 The IP Australia Customer Operations Group (COG) is primarily responsible for managing most aspects of IP Australia's service delivery.
 This includes the effective and efficient administration of IP Rights through process management of IP Rights service requests and transactions through their lifecycle.
 The COG is proactive in managing quality delivery of customer outcomes and reporting against performance with respect to IP Australia's Customer Service Charter and Work Quality Standards (which are the equivalent of the examination Product Quality Standards).
 The COG is part of the IP Rights Division at IP Australia and is responsible for the effective operation of IP Australia's business processes and systems, as well as delivery of information, products and services to address customer needs.
+The IP Rights Division training section, IPTEC, is also part of the COG organisational structure.
 Within COG, the Patents and PBR Administration Section focuses on effective and efficient administrative proceedings of IP Rights and customer service requests relating to IP Rights.

-The PCT Unit operates within the Patents and PBR Administration Section.
+The PCT Unit operates within the Patents and Plant Breeder's Rights Administration branch International and Amendments team.
 The PCT Unit is responsible for initial processing (including data entry) of new PCT applications.
 New applications are then assigned to an experienced patent examiner for preliminary classification and are then forwarded to the appropriate examination section.